o-gs/DJI_FC_Patcher/Readme.md

 This application : https://play.google.com/store/apps/details?id=com.nec.android.qzss.gnssview&hl=fr

-allows checking for planned constellations at a given palce / date / time
+allows checking for planned constellations at a given place / date / time

 The receiver is configured for GPS+GLO+GAL with a 5° horizon.
 Even with open sky, all sats between 5 and 10° might not be tracked so this is only an indication.
 You can set the constellation planning app mask to 10° to spot a test flight time with lots of satellites.
 You're almost guaranteed to see those (above 10°) plus a part of those between 5 and 10°.
 In other words if you set the planning app mask to 5°, you will usually see less satellites than planned because you are not guaranteed to see those in the 5-10° above horizon range.

 The best way to check that Galileo has correctly been enabled is to pull a FLYNNN.DAT flight from /blackbox/flyctrl/ after your test flight and use CsvView from https://datfile.net/
 While plotting the 3 "signals" : total satellites count, GPS satellites count and Glonass satellites count.
 You'll see that total > GPS+GLO.
-The issing satellites (maybe 3 to 6-7) are the Galileo ones.
+The missing satellites (maybe 3 to 6-7) are the Galileo ones.

 4 Galileo satellites launched in december 2017 are above us right now but one not been comissioned yet (24/08/2018).
 They should soon be commissioned and this will provide even more sats.
-4 mor sats where launched on July 15th 2018 and should be commissionned beginning of 2019.
+4 more sats where launched on July 15th 2018 and should be commissionned beginning of 2019.
 Up to date info : https://www.gsc-europa.eu/system-status/Constellation-Information